 Sometimes, if you really wanted to talk to someone, you set a time.
 Call me between 6 and 8 on Saturday.
 I can’t tell you how many hours I spent sitting at home waiting for that cute boy to call.

 When I was in school, the internet didn’t exist.
 That meant that, when it came to writing school papers, we had to do research the old-fashioned way, i.e., in the library with the Dewey Decimal System, invented by this man:

+We’d find the appropriate book using Mr. Dewey’s organization system and either write down notes or photocopy pages from the book.
 Until the late 80s when the word processor appeared, papers were either written out by hand or typed on an old-timey typewriter.
-We photocopied things a lot.
+That’s how you do before the internet.

-The Guinness Book Of World Records may seem like a silly thing now, but back when it was started, it was designed to stop pointless arguments.
+The Guinness Book Of World Records was created to stop pointless arguments.
 Who holds the record for the longest handstand?
 Look it up.

 Many, many pointless arguments were had before the days of the internet where answers are just seconds away.